ys218279/ys-sperrins-etl/README.md

 # Data Pipeline Project - Terrific Totes

 ## Overview
 Terrific Totes is a fictional company that operates an OLTP database and a data warehouse used for reporting and visualizations.
 The goal of this project is to develop applications that Extract, Transform, and Load (ETL) data from the OLTP database into a data lake and warehouse hosted in AWS.
-This solution is reliable, scalable, and fully managed using Infrastructure-as-Code (Terraform, Python, GitHub Actions, and Makefile).
+This solution is reliable, scalable, and fully managed using Infrastructure-as-Code.

 ## Features
 - **Automated Data Processing**